FranklinChen/Ebnf2ps/README.md

 With Peter Thiemann's permission, I am now maintaining this package, starting with version 1.0.12.

 I first used this software in 1995 (!), so it was a nostalgia trip finding it again in 2004 and reviving it.
-PostScript is no longer in fashion, but one can stil use this tool and then convert PostScript to PDF.
+PostScript is no longer in fashion, but one can still use this tool and then convert PostScript to PDF.